AlexandreSajus/Airbnb-Price-Prediction/README.md

 | Instant Bookable | :heavy_check_mark: |  | Convert to bool (currently is "f" or "t") |  |
 | Business Travel Ready | :heavy_check_mark: |  | Convert to bool (currently is "f" or "t") |  |
 | **Price** | :white_check_mark: | **TARGET** | Convert to numeric |  |

+## **Original Guidelines**

+The project guidelines are:

+- Apply all approaches taught in the course and practiced in lab sessions (Decision Trees, Bagging, Random forests, Boosting, Gradient Boosted Trees, AdaBoost, etc.) on this data set.
+The goal is to predict the target variable (price).
+You can try more advanced approaches if you think that they are adequate.
+If you do that, please justify the adequation.
+- Compare the performances of all these models (in terms of the adequate accuracy metrics you can output).
+- Conclude the most appropriate approach to this data set for the predictive task.
+- Write a report and send it in .pdf format that addresses all these guidelines with a maximum page number of 5 (including figures, tables, and references).
+We will consider the quality of the writing and presentation of the report.